 Users of Windows 10 Pro can still have the option to install new patches that Microsoft has released, but they’ll get the chance to defer the update until a specific time.

 The history of bugs getting involved in the process is another reason why automatic software updating doesn’t come well with most users.
 There have been reports about multi-monitor setups breaking and other PC malfunctions because of updates.
 It means that patches can occasionally cause some problems.
 The good thing about being a Windows 10 Pro user is that you can wait for the OS to evolve and fix the bugs before updating your machine.
 That indeed adds peace of mind to users.

 A Larger Memory

-Another key benefit Windows 10 Pro users can get from the OS is its ability to support a whopping two terabytes of memory.
+Another critical benefit Windows 10 Pro users can get from the OS is its ability to support a whopping two terabytes of memory.
 It’s way more massive than the 128G of Random Access Memory that the Home version supports.
 It’s perfect for businesses and other organizations that run dozens of virtual machines.

 The Sandbox Upgrade

 The Windows 10 Pro relied upon the Windows Defender Application Guard for quite some time.
-It’s sort of a browser sandbox that protects your system when browsing the World Wide Web’s dark depths.
+It’s a browser sandbox that protects your system when browsing the World Wide Web’s dark depths.
 You can access it using the control panel and turn it on as one of the operating system’s features.

 A Version For Workstations